-AIR CONDITIONER OPERATION (if so equipped)
+AIR CONDITIONER OPERATION

 Start the engine, turn the fan control dial to the desired position, and push in the A/C button to activate the air conditioner.
 When the air conditioner is on, cooling and dehumidifying functions are added to the heater operation.